JoshuaWise/koa-vapr-comparison/README.md

 ![Graph of router throughput as application size increases](./images/router-throughput.png)

-While only a minority of applications will be affected by router performance in Koa, it may become a difficult symptom to diagnose.
-In Vapr, the issue is eliminated altogether, ensuring that the underlying framework will not be a concern regardless of program size.
+While many applications won't be affected by router performance in Koa, it's an unfortunate penalty to place on large applications.
+In Vapr, the issue is avoided altogether, ensuring that the underlying framework will not be a concern regardless of program size.

 > Run the benchmark: `npm run scaling-a-router`